websightdesigns/wp-customize/readme.txt

 == Frequently Asked Questions ==

-= Has this plugin been tested on versions of WordPress before version 3.5? =

-At this time, no it has not.
-It's a pretty simple plugin so there shouldn't be any issues, but if you do come across anything just contact us and we will take a look.

 = Has this plugin been tested on WordPress version 4.0? =

 Yes, and there were no known issues that we found with it.
 It's a pretty simple plugin but if you should come across a problem just let us know.